Tomb of the Haterii

-The tomb was originally rediscovered in 1848, and partially excavated, with many of its sculptures removed and put on display in the Vatican Museums.
+The tomb was rebuilt at least once following the end of the Roman period.
+It was originally rediscovered in 1848, and partially excavated, with many of its sculptures removed and put on display in the Vatican Museums.
 Its location was subsequently forgotten until 1970, when a further round of excavations uncovered more of the tomb's lower storey, as well as further works of sculpture.